The "Conversation Pit" Is the Mid-Century Seating Revival You'll Spot in the Coolest Architect-Designed Homes

 (Image credit: Madeline Tolle)

-‘A sunken space is a great touch that can add a lot of joy to your home so whether you’re considering a cozy sunken nook, or living room, or seating area it’s essential to keep the design light and fluid,’ says Los Angeles interior designer Jaqui Seerman.
+"A sunken space is a great touch that can add a lot of joy to your home so whether you’re considering a cozy sunken nook, or living room, or seating area it’s essential to keep the design light and fluid," says Los Angeles interior designer Jaqui Seerman.

-While decor and finishes can do wonders to lift a space – like the warm woods and woven rugs used here – applying this ‘step-down’ concept to transitional spaces that might otherwise be separated with a wall (like from an open plan kitchen to a living room) can help create a seamless, dynamic flow as you pivot from one space to another.
+While decor and finishes can do wonders to lift a space – like the warm woods and woven rugs used here – applying this ‘step-down’ concept to transitional spaces that might otherwise be separated with a wall (like from an open concept kitchen to a living room) can help create a seamless, dynamic flow as you pivot from one space to another.

 4. Add curves to the sunken area